 His career path to veterinary medicine began while pursuing a biology and chemistry teaching degree at Montana State University in Bozeman.
-“I was teaching skiing while in school and another ski instructor was a professor of animal science and veterinarian,” he said.
-“She encouraged me to volunteer at a veterinary hospital to see what it was like.
-I spent a year volunteering and observing at a mixed animal practice in Bozeman and was hooked.”
-He later graduated from the Washington State University College of Veterinary Medicine in 2003.
+He graduated from the Washington State University College of Veterinary Medicine in 2003.

-From 2004 through 2007, Dr. Gendler joined WestVet as an emergency veterinarian while his wife completed medical training in the area.
-Their next stop was Madison, Wisconsin, where in 2007, he was accepted in the veterinary diagnostic imaging residency at the University of Wisconsin-Madison.
+From 2004 — 2007, Dr. Gendler worked at WestVet as an emergency veterinarian while his wife completed medical training in the area.
+Their next stop was Madison, Wisconsin.
+In 2007 he was accepted in the veterinary diagnostic imaging residency at the University of Wisconsin-Madison.
 This intensive four-year program is an ACVR-accredited radiology residency that provided a large and diverse imaging caseload and invaluable clinical and research experience.

-In 2011, the Gendler family moved back to Boise and Dr. Gendler returned to WestVet.
-He now serves as WestVet’s radiologist and offers outpatient imaging services to primary care veterinarians throughout the region.
-He says he and his family love living in the Treasure Valley because the size of the community, the quality of local arts and education, and the emphasis on outdoor recreation.
+In 2011, the Gendler family moved back to Boise and Dr. Gendler returned to WestVet to provide outpatient imaging services to primary care veterinarians throughout the region.

-When he’s not working, he is outside exploring the lower foothills (his kids describe this as “adventuring”) and cycling.
+When not working, he is chauffeuring his kids to and from school and other activities.
 He races cross country and endurance mountain bike events, road bike races, and his favorite, cyclocross in the fall.
 During winter, he and his family are busy alpine skiing at Bogus Basin.